jmrnilsson/brewtool/README.md

         node daemonFake.js

 That's the setup.
-To start NodeJS, express and socket.io

-Then browse to:
+Nodejs, Express and socket.io should be up and running.
+Then you should be able to browse to:

     http://localhost:3000/

 That's it.
 Btw, there may be dependencies to python from socket.io.
 There is a dependency to python 2.7.* from serialport (which is used for the Arduino sensing setup mentioned below).

+## Setup with sensing
-## Preparations before actual sensing with Arduino
+### Prerequisites before actual sensing with Arduino
-### Prerequisites
 * Arduino
 * USB-cable
 * Temperature sensor (supporting OneWire, i.e. DS18B20, DS1822, DS1820)